 KPMG figures showed that Q4 2017 demonstrated the third strongest quarter of venture capital investment of the decade with artificial intelligence and machine learning alone attracting USD 4.1 billion in investment in Q4 compared to USD 3.1 billion in Q3 of the year.

 However, this positive stage of affairs has thrown up its own challenges.
-In particular, emphasis has moved down the roadmap from conceptualisation to actual delivery and this is where some of the worlds most exciting brands are coming up wanting.
+In particular, emphasis has moved down the roadmap from conceptualization to actual delivery and this is where some of the worlds most exciting brands are coming up wanting.

 Promises but not results